NMRQLresearch/tanalysis/README.md

-from numpy import random as rd import tncontract as tn import tanalysis as ta import time
+from numpy import random as rd import tncontract as tn import tanalysis as ta

-from keras.callbacks import EarlyStopping, ModelCheckpoint from keras.models import Sequential, load_model from keras.regularizers import l1_l2
+from keras.callbacks import EarlyStopping from keras.models import Sequential from keras.regularizers import l1_l2
 from keras.layers import Dense, Dropout